 Windows moves control focus to Next or Previous control: TAB, BACKSPACE.

-Windows button push (same as a mouse click on a button): ENTER, SPACE bar.
+Windows button push : ENTER, SPACE bar. (same as a mouse click on a button and also used when the Play On Click option is used.)

 Windows special purpose keys: CONTROL+ALT+DELETE and ALT+TAB, ALT,